BrandyMello/career-development-curriculum/module_one/dtr_guidelines_memo.md

 Group Member Names:

 Goals and Expectations for the Project (What does each group member hope to get out of this project?
 What do we want to achieve as a team?
-How will we know that we're successful?):
+How will we know that we're successful?): To have a functioning basic version of the project and to gain better understanding of the DOM and Javascript.

-Team strengths & collaboration styles (consider discussing your Pairin qualities here):
+Team strengths & collaboration styles (consider discussing your Pairin qualities here): Evan: get something out and go back and edit to keep stress under control.
+Brandy: likes deadlines to help keep herself accountable.

-How we can use our strengths to overcome obstacles:
+How we can use our strengths to overcome obstacles: Brandy asks a lot of questions until she understands, can be annoying if another person gets it.
+Evan is understanding.

 Schedule Expectations (When are we available to work together and individually?
 What constraints do we have?):
+Tuesday/Wednesday until 7 pm; Build UI out Tuesday afternoon/evening.
+Mornings not good for Brandy.
+Otherwise pretty open.

 Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?
-How will we make decisions as a team?):
+How will we make decisions as a team?): In person first half/ Slack (ping pong: screen share and video chat).

-Abilities & Growth Expectations (Technical strengths and areas for desired improvement):
+Abilities & Growth Expectations (Technical strengths and areas for desired improvement): Both expect to learn how to be proficient in GitHub regarding paired and group projects.

-Workload Expectations (What features do we each want to work on?):
+Workload Expectations (What features do we each want to work on?): We are both full in.
+Tuesday morning: left side html Brandy, right side Evan.
+Mini sprints between assigned sprints

-Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):
+Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques): We are learning more tomorrow, but otherwise we are comfortable with the basics.

 Expectations for giving and receiving feedback:
+Both pretty mature about receiving constructive critisism.

 Project management tools we will use:
+Slack, GitHub

 Day 1 Agenda:

 Additional Notes: